biocatiit/website/content/pages/sector/orientation_3.rst

 The APS has a two-stage fire alarm system.
 If you hear a fire alarm out on the experimental floor where the beamlines are, move to the LOM (Lab-Office Module) areas.
 If the fire alarms are also ringing in these areas, you will be given instructions on what nature of the emergency.

-If the emergency is a fire and you are being asked to leave the building - proceed to the nearest emergency exit, turn right once outside, and continue to the assembly area on the far side of building 440 (Center for Nanoscale Materials).
+If the emergency is a fire and you are being asked to leave the building - proceed to the nearest emergency exit, turn right once outside, and continue to the assembly area in the 435/APCF parking lot.
 If the emergency is a tornado, please go to the nearest mens' or womens' bathroom as these are the tornado shelters.